 Margot is an elite event planner looking for a second chance after an event went terribly wrong in Chicago.
 She finds herself in quirky Lake Sackett, Georgia, planning an event for one of the most prominent families in town.
 Unfamiliar with Southern living, she gets a crash course from cute elementary school principal Kyle, but finds that event planning and romance can be equally surprising when small town communities get involved.

 Dimple has no intention of letting her parents arrange her marriage.
 The only thing standing in the way of her and college is a summer and an elite coding camp that she plans to crush.
 But when Rishi, the boy her parents want to set her up with, shows up at the program as well, Dimple realizes that ducking her parents’ plans won’t be so easy.
 And what’s more, Rishi is kind of cute, and more than supportive of her aspirations.
 If she’s not careful, she might just fall for him anyway…

 Want even more funny romance novels and book recommendations?
 Sign up for TBR: Tailored Book Recommendations!
 TBR is a book recommendation service that provides you with personalized book recommendations, based on what genres you like to read.

 Just fill out our survey, tell us what you love and what you want to read more of, and we’ll match you with an expert Bibliologist who will recommend three books for your TBR!
-Choose between email recommendations, or a hardcover book subscription!
+Choose between recommendations-only via an emailed letter, or a hardcover book subscription!
 It’s the perfect way to find even more funny romance novels!
 Get started now!